RaviTambade/TFLPortal/Documentation/UserStories.md

 12.As a project manager, I want to view  list of all works of  a project, so that I can see work releted all infomation of project .

+HR Manager Leave Point of View UserStories :

+As a HrManager,I want to approve or reject leave applications,So that I can manage leave requests appropriately.

+As a HrManager,I want to view a list of leave applications submitted by employees, So that I can have an overview of pending and approved leave requests.

+As a HrManager,
+I want to view detailed information about a specific leave application of an employee, So that I can make informed decisions and provide necessary approvals.

+As a HrManager,I want to update the number of leaves assigned for a specific role,So that I can adjust leave policies.

+As a HrManager,
+I want to insert a new leave policy for a particular role, So that  I can effectively manage and tailor leave policies.

+As a HrManager,
+I want to view the role based leave details for each role, So that I can ensure equitable and appropriate distribution of leave allowances.